8-8 Muscle tissue

 CARDIAC MUSCLE – 2

-The upper figure shows cardiac muscle fibers sectioned longitudinally, and the lower figure shows fibers sectioned transversely.
+The upper figure shows cardiac muscle fibers sectioned longitudinally, and the lower figure cross-sectioned fibers.

-In these two figures the main histological characteristics of cardiac muscle fibers can be observed:
+Observe in both figures the main histological characteristics of cardiac muscle fibers.

 – Fibers organized in bundles